 An annual series of lectures celebrating Professor Ross Ihaka’s contribution to the development of R and its leading role in statistical computing is offered by the University of Auckland’s Department of Statistics.

-The lectures will be live streamed
+The lectures will be live streamed at UC:

 Room DA02 at UC’s Dovedale Campus

 Topic: R and data journalism in New Zealand,

 Speaker: Harkanwal Singh

 Topic: Interactive visualisation and fast computation of the solution path for convex clustering and biclustering,